DataDog/documentation/content/tracing/setup/_index.md

 - link: "/tracing/setup/ruby"
   tag: "Documentation"
   text: Ruby language instrumentation
-- link: "/tracing/setup/environment"
-  tag: "Documentation"
-  text: "Learn more about environment configuration"
 ---

 This documentation covers Agent v6 only, to know how to setup APM tracing with Agent v5, [refer to the dedicated APM with agent v5 doc](/tracing/faq/agent-5-tracing-setup).

 ## Setup process

 With our infrastructure monitoring, metrics are sent to the Agent, which then forwards them to Datadog.
-Similarly, tracing metrics are also sent to the Agent: The application code instrumentation flushes to the Agent every 1 s ([see here for the Python client](https://github.com/DataDog/dd-trace-py/blob/69693dc7cdaed3a2b6a855325109fa100e42e254/ddtrace/writer.py#L159) for instance) and the Agent flushes to the [Datadog API every 10s](https://github.com/DataDog/datadog-trace-agent/blob/master/config/agent.go#L170).
+Similarly, tracing metrics are also sent to the Agent: the application code instrumentation flushes to the Agent every 1 s ([see here for the Python client](https://github.com/DataDog/dd-trace-py/blob/69693dc7cdaed3a2b6a855325109fa100e42e254/ddtrace/writer.py#L159) for instance) and the Agent flushes to the [Datadog API every 10s](https://github.com/DataDog/datadog-trace-agent/blob/master/config/agent.go#L170).

 To start tracing your application: